 A unique experience in Banff during this time of year is to take a dog sledding ride.
 This is one of my favorite winter activities, and the dogs absolutely LOVE to get out and pull you along.
 There are several tour operators including KingMik Dog Sled Tours and Snowy Owl Dog Sled Tours.
 Another great option is a Horse Drawn Sleigh Ride.

-If you are looking for a longer guided tour you can take a 4 Day Winter Banff Tour which takes you from Calgary, across to Johnston Canyon and Lake Minnewanka with a day at Ski Lake Louise Resort and a day for the Gondola, Vermillion Lakes and a few other incredible stops.
+If you are looking for a longer guided tour you can take a 4 Day Winter Banff Tour.
+This takes you from Calgary, across to Johnston Canyon and Lake Minnewanka.
+It also includes a day at Ski Lake Louise Resort and a day for the Gondola, Vermillion Lakes and a few other incredible stops.

 “The Big 3” in Banff refers to three different ski resorts in the area; Sunshine Village Ski Area, Lake Louise Ski Resort, and Mount Norquay Ski Resort.

-These have some of the best ski terrain in the world and I highly recommend you hitting the slopes and getting in some turns.
+Banff is also home to “The Big 3”.
+Sunshine Village, Lake Louise, and Mount Norquay are major ski resorts with some of the best terrain in the world.
+I highly recommend hitting the slopes and getting in some turns.
 Personally, Sunshine Village was my favorite of the three if you can only do one!